gemacoin/gemachain-program-library/token-swap/README.md

 # Token Swap Program

-A Uniswap-like exchange for the Token program on the Solana blockchain, deployed to `SwaPpA9LAaLfeLi3a68M4DjnLqgtticKg6CnyNwgAC8` on all networks.
+A Uniswap-like exchange for the Token program on the Gemachain blockchain, deployed to `SwaPpA9LAaLfeLi3a68M4DjnLqgtticKg6CnyNwgAC8` on all networks.

-Full documentation is available at https://spl.solana.com/token-swap
+Full documentation is available at https://gpl.gemachain.com/token-swap

 JavaScript bindings are available in the `./js` directory.

 ## Building

-To build a development version of the Token Swap program, you can use the normal build command for Solana programs:
+To build a development version of the Token Swap program, you can use the normal build command for Gemachain programs:

 ```sh
 cargo build-bpf